keithalewis/papers/git.md

 ## Clone

+> git clone _repository_

-This creates a copy of a git repository on your local filesytem.
+This creates a copy of a git _repository_ on your local filesytem.

 ## Commit